About Hyper IgD Syndrome (HIDS), one of the Mevalonate Kinase Deficiency (MKD) illnesses.

 All of the tests above are helpful in determining if a person has a periodic fever syndrome that could be HIDS, but each of these tests alone do not diagnose HIDS specifically.

 It’s ideal to have a full panel of genetics testing for similar hereditary autoinflammatory diseases if HIDS disease is suspected.
 This not just to test for HIDS, but to also rule out other periodic fever syndromes, such as FMF, CAPS, and TRAPS, which have many symptoms and abnormal lab results that can overlap with HIDS.
-There are a number of laboratories to obtain the test for HIDS, or for other autoinflammatory diseases in the world, but very few in the U.S. test for HIDS mutations.
-Most doctors in the U.S. use the GeneDX Periodic Fever Syndromes 7 gene panel or the ARUP fever panel.
+There are a number of laboratories to obtain the test for HIDS, or for other autoinflammatory diseases in the world.
+Here is a list of some of the fever panels available in the U.S.

 If no mutations are found after genetic testing, then a clinical diagnosis of HIDS can be made based on symptoms, laboratory tests, and negative genetics for similar conditions, such as FMF, CAPS, and TRAPS.
 In clinical HIDS, the recommended treatments are generally the same as for genetic cases of HIDS.